Confused by Federal Student Aid? Here is How to Apply!

 Posted on May 26, 2014 by Lori Wischmann

-The Business Office at your Xenon campus is available to assist you in completing your FAFSA.
-We have computers available at every campus Monday – Friday for you to sit down, complete your FAFSA, and receive assistance.
+The Business Office at your Xenon Academy campus is available to assist you in this process.
+We are available to answer your questions and have computers available for this purpose at every campus Monday – Friday.
+Come in, sit down, complete your FAFSA®, and receive assistance.
 Please call the Business Office at your campus to set up a time to come in.

 - Email address